Root Canal FAQ

 2. How much does a root canal cost?

+This question is perhaps the most common root canal FAQ we get.
 The financial implication of a root canal is almost always a top concern for our patients.
 The cost of a root canal depends on the complexity of the surgery and if your health insurance policy will help cover part of the procedure.
-At Country Dental, we can help alleviate these concerns by offering an affordable payment plan with 0% interest financing through HealthSmart Financial.
+At Country Dental, we can help alleviate these concerns by offering an affordable payment plan with 0% interest – dental financing through PayBright.

 3. Is pain after root canal normal?

 It is normal to feel tenderness in the area for several days after your root canal, as well as some soreness in your jaw after keeping it open for the entire procedure.
 Pain will usually peak 17 to 24 hours after the procedure.
 Over-the-counter pain medications can help alleviate post root canal pain along with keeping your head elevated when sleeping the first few nights.
 Any severe pain or pressure that lasts for more than a few days should be reported to your endodontist.

 4. How long does a root canal take?